ChayHuiXiang/NTU-CS/RE1016/Assignment 2/README.md

 - pandas - Used in pre-processing of the canteens.xlsx excel file
 - time - Used in giving a delay while getting the location of users A and B using pygame
 - math - Used in calculating the distance between users and canteens

+## Section 5: Main Functions
+1. main()

+Controls the main logic flow of the program and is responsible for getting user inputs and passing them to the helper and search functions.

+2. search_by_keyword(keywords)

+Receives the user inputted keywords as an argument, and outputs the corresponding canteens that match the keywords inputted.

+3. search_by_price(keywords, max_price)

+Receives the user inputted keywords, as well as the user defined maximum price as an argument, and outputs the corresponding canteens that matches the keywords, and fall within the maximum price defined by the user.
+If no shops fall within the maximum price, the program outputs the food stall with the closest price to the maximum price defined.

+4. search_nearest_canteens(user_locations, k)

+Receives the user inputted locations of user A and B using pygame, as well as the k number of nearest canteens that the user wants to find.
+Outputs k number of food stalls that are closest to the midpoint of users A and B, as well as the distance to these food stalls.